Always-Newbie/bridge/README.md

 ### About

 "bridge" is RSS feeds reader.
+And RSS feeds convert into json,
+And execute HTTP POST your team [Slack](https://slack.com/) or [Discord](https://discordapp.com/) webhook.
 This app written a pure Golang.
-And RSS feeds convert into json, and execute HTTP POST your team [Slack](https://slack.com/) or [Discord](https://discordapp.com/) webhook.

 ### Support webhooks